 Stoneleigh-Burnham School is the result of the merger of five girls’ schools, dating back to 1869 with the Prospect Hill School of Greenfield, Massachusetts.
 Our mission then was “to prepare girls for the rigors of a college education.”
-Today our focus remains the same.
+Today, 152 years later, our focus remains the same.

-1909 – The Elmhurst School is founded in Connersville, Indiana by Isabel Cressler and Carloline Sumner, also at the urging of Laurenus Clarke Seelye.
+- 1909 – The Elmhurst School is founded in Connersville, Indiana by Isabel Cressler and Caroline Sumner, also at the urging of Laurenus Clarke Seelye.

 - 1926 – Elmhurst School relocates to a larger campus in Rye, New Hampshire and is renamed the Stoneleigh School for Girls.